isomerpages/govtech-gobusiness/_FAQ/1ga-education.md

 - Automatic deferment of income tax payments for 3 months for companies and self-employed persons
 - Enhanced rental waivers to support tenants – under the COVID-19 (Temporary Measures) Act, tenants who are unable to pay rent and serve a notice for relief will have their rental payments suspended for up to 6 months, and leases cannot be terminated by landlords for non-payment of rent.

-For more information, please refer to <a href = "http://www.singaporebudget.gov.sg">http://www.singaporebudget.gov.sg</a> and the Ministry of Law website (<a href = "http://www.mlaw.gov.sg">http://www.mlaw.gov.sg</a>).
+For more information, please refer to <a href = "http://www.singaporebudget.gov.sg">http://www.singaporebudget.gov.sg</a> and the Ministry of Law <a href="http://www.mlaw.gov.sg" target="_blank">website</a>.